maxmilton/new-tab/README.md

 I was left frustrated by the default Google Chrome new tab page experience.
 The "top sites" feature quickly outgrew its usefulness and I found myself using bookmarks instead every time.
 I never used the Google web search input either, as the search bar is all I need.
 I wondered...
 "If I could design my own new tab what would it look like?"... enter the `New Tab` extension.

 Originally an experimental project to give me a chance for me to play with the Chrome browser APIs and explore web performance optimisations.
-This grew into something that actually improved my productivity and so, now `New Tab` is available for anyone to use.
+It grew into something that actually improved my productivity and so, now `New Tab` is available for anyone to use.

 ### Features

 - Fastest loading of any new tab page with all the basic features.
 - Minimal design aesthetic with multiple themes.
-- See a list of your open tabs.
+- List of your open tabs.
-- Quickly search open tabs, bookmarks, history, and top sites in one place.
+- Search open tabs, bookmarks, history, and top sites in one place.
 - Simple bookmarks bar.
 - Links to common places in your browser.